bastienlc/pdf-watermark/README.md

                                   the horizontal direction.
 Can be one of 'left', 'right' and 'center'.  [default:
                                   center]
-  -s, --save TEXT                 File or folder to save results to.
-By
-                                  default, the input files are overwritten.
   -o, --opacity FLOAT             Watermark opacity between 0 (invisible) and
                                   1 (no transparency).  [default: 0.1]
   -a, --angle FLOAT               Watermark inclination in degrees.  [default: